-Given the timing of the outbreak in the United States of the COVID-19 pandemic, management believes that the main impact on the Company's performance of 2020 was a factor in the economic qualitative adjustment for the calculation of the allowance for loan loss.
-Subsequently the loan loss provision was increased which also included an increase due to loan growth.
+Given the timing of the outbreak of the COVID-19 pandemic in the United States, management believes that the main impact on the Company's performance of 2020 was a factor in the economic qualitative adjustment for the calculation of the allowance for loan loss.
+Subsequently, the loan loss provision was increased which also included an increase due to loan growth.
 The COVID-19 pandemic represents an unprecedented challenge to the global economy in general and the financial services sector in particular.
 However, there is still significant uncertainty regarding the overall length of the pandemic and the aggregate impact that it will have on global and regional economies, including uncertainties regarding the potential positive effects of governmental actions taken in response to the pandemic.
 With so much uncertainty, it is impossible for the Bank to accurately predict the impact that the pandemic will have on the Company's primary markets and the overall extent to which it will affect the Company's financial condition and results of operations during 2021.
-At a minimum, the actions taken by the Company to assist its customers experiencing challenges from the pandemic, such as through the Bank's "Skip-a-pay" program, the waiver of late payment fees, and the entry into loan forbearance agreements, did have an impact on the Company's 2020 performance.
+At a minimum, the actions taken by the Company to assist its customers experiencing challenges from the pandemic, such as through the Bank's "Skip-a-Pay" program, the waiver of late payment fees, and the entry into loan forbearance agreements, did have an impact on the Company's 2020 performance.
 Nonetheless, management believes that the Company's current regulatory capital position remains adequate to face the coming challenges in 2021.

 The Company has a limited exposure to many sectors of the economy that will likely be impacted for an extended period such as the travel, restaurant, hospitality, energy and retail industries.
 The Bank does not have any direct exposure to the energy industry and hotels, entertainment and food related businesses are less than 10% of our overall loan portfolio.
 In addition, the Bank's hotel customers are financially strong business owners, operating brand name hotels in compelling locations.
 The Bank, along with many other financial institutions, had increased its provision for loan losses in 2020 as compared to 2019 by approximately \$5.8 million.
-The Bank has continued to make increases adding \$1.7 million in the first quarter of 2021.
-The Bank is fully prepared to make additional provisions as warranted by the COVID-19 situation and any lingering aftereffects.
+The Bank continued to make increases adding \$1.7 million in the first quarter of 2021.
+The Bank has plans to lessen the increase for the remainder of 2021, lowering the provision expense to \$641 thousand in the second quarter 2021.
+Future provision will be provided for loan growth, though the Bank is fully prepared to make additional provisions as warranted by the COVID-19 situation and any lingering aftereffects.